Second Harmonic Generation Microscopy (SHG Microscopy)

 Materials Science

-Schematic illustration of nanostructured materials on a substrate highlighting heterogeneous nanoscale architectures studied by optical and time-resolved characterization.
+Schematic illustration of nanostructured materials on a substrate, highlighting heterogeneous nanoscale architectures relevant for optical and time-resolved characterization of nanomaterials.

 Materials Science